-These 'Star Wars' TV Series Details Prove The Small Screen Galaxy Will Rival The Big One
+The First Details On The 'Star Wars' TV Series Prove It's Going Rival The Big Screen

 Everyone knows the next Star Wars film will be the still untitled Episode IX.
 The more hardcore fans are aware there are two trilogies greenlit for development after Episode IX is over — one from The Last Jedi director Rian Johnson and a second from Game of Thrones showrunners David Benioff and Dan Weiss.
 But there's a third Star Wars project in development beyond these, a television show which will be a foundation show for Disney's coming streaming service.
 This week, new Star Wars TV series details started coming out which suggest Lucasfilm plans to go big on the small screen.